 Hillrise Group: Platforms like yours propose providing incentives for users to provide liquidity, which has become very common.

 How are you designing the emissions system to keep liquidity incentivization sustainable?

 Peter (Sigmadex): A large portion of the tokens (40%+) are dedicated to network incentives.
 Early protocol adopters will have the opportunity to earn more rewards and have more incentives which will benefit users as we continue to build out our infrastructure.

 We also have a deflationary monetary policy in place to ensure our token remains strong while we continue to expand our game theory elements and make our protocol more attractive when compared to the competition.

-Ray Reijnders (Hillrise Group): Thank you for your answers today @pdanihel 🙌 Looking forward to the future developments of Sigmadex.
-Thank you for your time today Peter,, we look forward to seeing Sigmadex evolve over time.
+Hillrise Group: Thank you for your answers today Peter 🙌 Looking forward to the future developments of Sigmadex.
+Thank you for your time today Peter, we look forward to seeing Sigmadex evolve over time.